Thiago Leitão: Playing career

 Born in Campinas, São Paulo, Leitão was a Ponte Preta youth graduate.
 After making his first team debut, he represented Internacional de Santa Maria and Ceará before moving to Bolivia in 2002, to join Jorge Wilstermann.

 In 2005, Leitão signed for Portuguese Segunda Liga side F.C.
 Marco, but returned to Bolivia in the following year with Oriente Petrolero.
 In 2008, he agreed to a contract with The Strongest, and had a subsequent short stint at local side União Barbarense before returning to the club in 2009.

 In 2013, after spending some time without a club, Leitão joined Sport Boys Warnes in the Copa Simón Bolívar.
 He retired in the following year, after helping the club in their promotion to Primera División.

 Managerial career

 In 2017, Leitão returned to Wilstermann as Álvaro Peña's assistant.
 In August 2018, after a fight with Argentine midfielder Cristian Chávez, he was sacked by the club.

 In April 2019, Leitão was named manager of Aurora.
 He left the club in May, after his contract expired.

 On 2 March 2021, Leitão was appointed manager of San José.
 He resigned from the club late in the month, to take over fellow league team Atlético Palmaflor.

 On 16 December 2022, Leitão was named manager of Blooming for the upcoming season, but was sacked after just three matches.

+Leitão later became manager of San Antonio Bulo Bulo, leading the side to a first-ever promotion to the top tier and later winning the 2024 Apertura tournament.
+On 1 October of that year, he was sacked after a poor performance in the Clausura, and took over fellow league team Royal Pari fifteen days later, where he also left by mutual consent on 26 November.

+On 6 January 2025, Leitão was confirmed as manager of Universitario de Vinto also in the top tier.
+On 30 September, he resigned.